NEWS WITHIN ULARA

 April 4, 2017

 In February 2016, the University of California, Santa Cruz published a report that "evaluates the history and current condition of California's adjudicated groundwater basins and how management of these basins can be improved."
 The report was reportedly “Commissioned by The State Water Board”, and is published on the State of California Groundwater website.
 The ULARA Watermaster was contacted in advance of the report publication to review the Draft document and provided some very limited comments at that time; some of the Watermaster's comments as a result of that review were not reflected in the final discussion of ULARA that was incorporated into the final published document.
 Once the final report was published, the ULARA Administrative Committee asked the Watermaster to provide a more thorough review.
-Hence, the Watermaster created a letter, endorsed by the ULARA Administrative Committee, that includes additional comments in a further attempt to correct portions of the UCSC report for ULARA, so that the State Board, the State Legislature, and the public can be more accurately informed about ULARA.
+Hence, the Watermaster created a letter, endorsed by the ULARA Administrative Committee, that included additional comments in a further attempt to correct portions of the UCSC report for ULARA, so that the State Board, the State Legislature, and the public can be more accurately informed about ULARA.

 Review of ULARA Portion of “An Evolution of California’s Adjudicated Groundwater Basins,” 2016-dated Report, “Commissioned by The State Water Board” April 4, 2017